Na99er23/Na99er23/README.md

 - 👋 Hi, I’m Nasser
-- 👀 I’m interested in data analsis with python
+- 👀 I’m interested in data analysis with python
 - 🌱 I’m currently learning python and will move on to JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Linkedin.